crdx/markdowns/README.md

 ## Installation

-You can install the package and its dependencies using `npm`.
+You can install the package and its dependencies using `yarn`.

-### From the npm registry
+### From the registry

-    npm install -g markdowns
+    yarn install -g markdowns

 ### From the current directory

-    npm install -g
+    yarn install -g

 ## Usage